 I joined Fleetdown in April 2019 as an Assistant Headteacher, having worked as a class teacher and Assistant Head teacher, for several years, in different schools in Maidstone.
 This September I became the leader of Inclusion at Fleetdown - something I am very passionate about, having been a child in receipt of Free School Meals myself - and am delighted to now be the Acting Deputy Head for Inclusion.
 I feel incredibly privileged to be a part of Fleetdown's journey and look forward to the road ahead.

 My role involves providing home support.
 I have vast experience in a variety of areas with a specialism in working with children with disabilities and child or adult mental health.
 I also provide advice to parents and teachers to better understand the specific needs of children with complex behavioural or emotional difficulties.
-I am also a Designated Safeguarding Lead.
+I am also the Trust Safeguarding Lead.